-Grievance on the part of any student will be processed as described in the University of Cincinnati Graduate Handbook and Graduate Student Grievance Procedureshttp://grad.uc.edu/student-life/policies/grievances.html.
+Grievance on the part of any student will be processed as described in the University of Cincinnati Graduate Handbook and Graduate Student Grievance Procedures.
 This includes but is not necessarily limited to grievances pertaining to probation, dismissal from a graduate program, or improper handling of financial aid.
-Allegations of discrimination will be handled according to the University of Cincinnati Discrimination Policy administered by the Office of Equal Opportunity (513-556-5503).
-Allegations of sexual harassment will be handled according to the University of Cincinnati Institutional Policy on Sexual Harassment administered by the Office of the Title IX Coordinator (513-556-3349; http://www.uc.edu/titleix.html).
-Students are encouraged to consult with the University Ombuds Office regarding procedures, http://www.uc.edu/ombuds.html.
+Allegations of discrimination will be handled according to the University of Cincinnati Discrimination Policy administered by the Office of Equal Opportunity and Access (513-556-5503).
+Allegations of sexual harassment, including sexual violence and retaliation, will be handled according to the University of Cincinnati Institutional Policy on Sexual Harassment administered by the Office of Equal Opportunity and Access Title IX Coordinator (513-556-3349).
+Students are encouraged to consult with the University Ombuds Office regarding procedures.